The 13 Most Beautiful Villages in the French Countryside

 • 2014 winner

 Photogenic is an understatement here.
-Rising high above the sun-baked Occitan valleys, this 13th-century hilltop village noses the clouds.
-Hence the phrase “sur ciel” (“in heaven”) added to the official name in 1993.
+Rising high above the sun-baked Occitan valleys, this 13th-century hilltop village noses the clouds—hence the phrase “sur ciel” (“in heaven”) added to the official name in 1993.
 From the fortified gate, steep cobblestone lanes wind uphill to a postcard panorama.
 Artists and writers gravitate here (Albert Camus was a fan), and you’ll find a number of artisans’ boutiques among the Gothic houses made of ochre sandstone.

 The Ploumanac’h Lighthouse was rebuilt in 1946 after German troops destroyed it in 1944.

-Photo by Marcello Landolfi/Shutterstock
+Photo by Teddy Verneuil/Lezbroz

 4. Ploumanac’h